This article is for administrators.

 What Changed?

-• When originally enacted the CCPA exempted Employee Data and Business to Business Data.
+When originally enacted, the CCPA exempted Employee Data and Business-to-Business Data.

 To qualify as Covered, a business must be:

-A for-profit entity that collects and controls a California consumers’ personal information and at least one of these:
+A for-profit entity that collects and controls a California consumer’s personal information and at least one of these:

-• Alone or in combination, annually buys, sells, or shares, personal information of 100,000 or more California consumers or households; or
+- Alone or in combination, they annually buy, sell, or share personal information of 100,000 or more California consumers or households, or they derive 50% or more of annual revenues from selling or sharing California consumers’ personal information.

 High-Level Requirements